Prabhuji is a writer, painter, a Gauḍīya Vaiṣṇava mystic, an avadhūta, the creator of Retroprogressive Yoga, and a realized spiritual master.

 Prabhuji is a recognized authority on Eastern wisdom.
-He is known for his erudition in the Vaidika and Tāntrika aspects of Hinduism and in all branches of yoga (jñāna, karma, bhakti, haṭha, rāja, kuṇḍalinī, tantra, mantra, and others).
+He is known for his erudition in the Vaidika and Tāntrika aspects of Hinduism and all branches of yoga (jñāna, karma, bhakti, haṭha, rāja, kuṇḍalinī, tantra, mantra, and others).
 He has an inclusive attitude toward all religions and is intimately familiar with Judaism, Christianity, Buddhism, Sufism, Taoism, Sikhism, Jainism, Shintoism, Bahaism, and the Mapuche religion, among others.
-He learned about the Druze religion directly from Salach Abbas and Kamil Shchadi.
+He learned about the Druze religion directly from the two scholars Salach Abbas and Kamil Shchadi.

 His profound studies, his masters’ blessings, his research into the sacred scriptures, and his vast teaching experience have earned him international recognition in the field of religion and spirituality.

-His many teachers include significant spiritual and religious people of the stature of H.H.
+Besides his dikṣā-gurus, Prabhuji studied with important spiritual and religious personalities, such as H.H.
 Swami Dayananda Sarasvatī, H.H.
 Swami Viṣṇu Devānanda Sarasvatī, H.H.
 Swami Jyotirmayānanda Sarasvatī, H.H.
 Swami Pratyagbodhānanda, H.H.
 Swami Swahananda of the Ramakrishna Mission, and H.H.
 Swami Viditātmānanda of the Arsha Vidya Gurukulam.
+The wisdom of tantra was awakened in Prabhuji by H.G.
+Mātājī Rīnā Śarmā in India.

-He also studied with some prominent disciples of His Divine Grace A.C.
+He also studied bhakti yoga with various disciples of His Divine Grace A.C.
 Bhaktivedānta Swami Prabhupāda: H.H.
-Atulānanda Ācārya Swami, H.H.
+Kapīndra Swami, H.H.
 Paramadvaiti Mahārāja, H.H.
 Jagajīvana Dāsa, H.H.
 Tamāla Kṛṣṇa Gosvāmī, H.H.
 Bhagavān Dāsa Mahārāja, and H.H.
 Kīrtanānanda Swami, among others.
-The wisdom of tantra was awakened in Prabhuji by H.G.
-Mātājī Rīnā Śarmā in India.

-Several authorities of prestigious religious and spiritual institutions from India have honored Prabhuji with titles and diplomas.
-He was given the title Kṛṣṇa Bhakta by H.H.
-Swami Viṣṇu Devānanda, a disciple of H.H.
+Prabhuji has been honored with various titles and diplomas by many leaders of prestigious religious and spiritual institutions in India.
+He was given the honorable title Kṛṣṇa Bhakta by H.H.
+Swami Viṣṇu Devānanda (the only title of Bhakti Yoga given by Swami Viṣṇu), disciple of H.H.
 Swami Śivānanda Sarasvatī and the founder of the Sivananda Organization.
 He was given the title Bhaktivedānta by H.H.
 B.A.
 Paramadvaiti Mahārāja, the founder of Vrinda.
 He was given the title Yogācārya by H.H.
 Swami Viṣṇu Devānanda, the Paramanand Institute of Yoga Sciences and Research of Indore, India, the International Yoga Federation, the Indian Association of Yoga, and the Shri Shankarananda Yogashram of Mysore, India.
-On March 21, 2021, he received the respectable title Śrī Śrī Rādhā Śyam Sunder Pāda-Padma Bhakta Śiromaṇi directly from H.H.
+He received the respectable title Śrī Śrī Rādhā Śyam Sunder Pāda-Padma Bhakta Śiromaṇi directly from H.H.
 Satyanārāyaṇa Dāsa Bābājī Mahant of the Chatu Vaiṣṇava Saṁpradāya.
-This title was given to him by the honorable Jiva Institute in Vrindavan, India.

 He attended several systematic hatha yoga teacher training courses at prestigious institutions until he achieved the level of Master Ācārya.
-He has finished studies at the following institutions: the Sivananda Yoga Vedanta, the Ananda Ashram, the Yoga Research Foundation, the Integral Yoga Academy, the Patanjala Yoga Kendra, the Ma Yoga Shakti International Mission, the Prana Yoga Organization, the Rishikesh Yoga Peeth, the Swami Sivananda Yoga Research Center, and the Swami Sivananda Yogasana Research Center.
+He has completed studies at the following institutions: the Sivananda Yoga Vedanta, the Ananda Ashram, the Yoga Research Foundation, the Integral Yoga Academy, the Patanjala Yoga Kendra, the Ma Yoga Shakti International Mission, the Prana Yoga Organization, the Rishikesh Yoga Peeth, the Swami Sivananda Yoga Research Center, and the Swami Sivananda Yogasana Research Center.

 Prabhuji is a member of the Indian Association of Yoga, Yoga Alliance ERYT 500 and YACEP, the International Association of Yoga Therapists, and the International Yoga Federation.
 In 2014, the International Yoga Federation honored him with the position of Honorary Member of the World Yoga Council.

 His interest in the complex anatomy of the human body led him to study chiropractic at the prestigious Institute of Health of the Back and Extremities in Tel Aviv, Israel.
 In 1993, he received a diploma from Dr. Sheinerman, the founder and director of the institute.
-Later, he earned a massage therapist diploma at the Academy of Western Galilee.
-The knowledge acquired in this field deepened his understanding of hatha yoga and contributed to the creation of his own method.
+Later, he earned a massage therapy diploma at the Academy of Western Galilee.
+The knowledge he acquired in this field deepened his understanding of hatha yoga and contributed to the creation of his own method.

-Bhāvātīta-caitanyam Yoga is the result of efforts to improve his own practice and teaching.
-It is a system based solely on the teachings of his gurus and the sacred scriptures.
-Prabhuji has systematized different traditional yoga techniques to create a methodology suitable for the Western public.
-Bhāvātīta-caitanyam Yoga aims for experiencing our true nature.
-It promotes balance, health, and flexibility through proper diet, cleansing techniques, preparations (āyojanas), sequences (vinyāsas), postures (asanas), breathing exercises (prāṇayama), relaxation (śavāsana), meditation (dhyāna), and locks (bandhas) and seals (mudras) to direct and empower prāṇa.
+Retroprogressive Hatha Yoga is the result of Prabhuji’s efforts to improve his practice and teaching methods.
+It is a system based especially on the teachings of his gurus and the sacred scriptures.
+Prabhuji has systematized various traditional yoga techniques to create a methodology suitable for Western audiences.
+Retroprogressive Yoga aims to experience our true nature.
+It promotes balance, health, and flexibility through proper diet, cleansing techniques, preparations (āyojanas), sequences (vinyāsas), postures (asanas), breathing exercises (prāṇayama), relaxation (śavāsana), meditation (dhyāna), and exercises with locks (bandhas) and seals (mudras) to direct and empower prāṇa.

 Since his childhood and throughout his life, Prabhuji has been an enthusiastic admirer, student, and practitioner of classic karate-do.
-From the age of 13, he studied different styles in Chile, such as kenpo and kung-fu, but specialized in the most traditional Japanese style of Shotokan.
+From the age of 13, he studied different styles in Chile, such as kenpo and kung-fu, but specialized in the most traditional Japanese style of shotokan.
 He received the rank of black belt (third dan) from Shihan Kenneth Funakoshi (ninth dan).
 He also learned from Sensei Takahashi (seventh dan) and practiced Shorin Ryu style with Sensei Enrique Daniel Welcher (seventh dan), who granted him the rank of black belt (second dan).
 Through karate-do, he delved into Buddhism and gained additional knowledge about the physics of motion.
-Prabhuji is a member of the Funakoshi’s Shotokan Karate Association.
+Prabhuji is a member of Funakoshi’s Shotokan Karate Association.